wymeditor/wymeditor/docs/wymeditor_development/wymeditor_website.rst

 Previewing the website locally
 ==============================

-The website is served as part of the whole development serve.
+The website is served in development by running:

 .. code-block:: shell-session